VaclavDedik/jboss-seam/examples/hibernate/readme.txt

   WEB/classes/GlassfishDerbyDialect.class is a special hack to get around a Derby bug in Glassfish TM.
 You must use it as your Hibernate dialect if you are using Derby with Glassfish.

+  Note: there is no testng suite for this example.